Anushka3174/Issuer-credential-portal/README.md

 1. Run with npm
 `npm start`
-2. The web app will run on 'http://localhost:3001/'
+2. The web app will run on 'http://localhost:3000/'
+3. Create an account through the 'Sign Up' menu on the top right or use the given credential: Username:BankasIssuer Password: Pass1234
-2. On the web app, fill in the details and click issue credential.
+4. On the web app, fill in the details and click Issue Unsigned VC.
 ![credential view](assets/IssuerMain.PNG)

 4. Scan the QR with your mobile wallet.